coaxsoft/coax_dfa/README.md

 >   - Initiates Flywire script
 >  - Flywire modal needs to be rendered

-This description must be valid and understandable for the developer who is going to implement the feature(you dont know who).
+This description must be valid and understandable for the developer who is going to implement the feature (you don't know who).

 ### 5. C4 diagrams
 Describe container and/or components.
 Use [C4 model](https://wiki.chervona-ruta.xyz/books/engineering-project-repository-documentation/page/uml-c4-description) to describe the architecture.
 Describe those levels that make sense for the feature.
+If there are no architectural changes - no diagrams required.

 P.S.
 Attach image of diagrams here.
 Put `.puml` them in the `.docs` folder.